xrstf/crdiff/README.md

 ## Features

-* Compare Kuberntes CRDs (apiextensions v1beta1 and v1).
+* Compare Kubernetes CRDs (apiextensions v1beta1 and v1).
 * Reports all differences and/or just breaking changes.
 * Can compare either single CRDs or entire directories recursively.
 * Output as either pretty text or nerdy JSON, depending on your needs.